 And there’s nothing worse than buyer’s remorse on a home purchase.
 Not sure if the open houses you’re seeing are listed too high?

 Don’t worry.
 We’ll help you spot the signs of an overpriced house and give you strategies to negotiate a final offer that doesn’t break the bank.

 How To Know If A House Is Overpriced

 1. The Home Is Listed Significantly Higher Than A Neighboring Property

-Generally speaking, houses in the same neighborhood, and with a comparable floorplan, will likely be within the same general price range.
-So take note, if the open house you’re viewing is price $50,000 more than another open house down the street, you’re likely looking at an overpriced home.
+Houses in the same neighborhood with a comparable floorplan will likely be within the same general price range.
+So pay attention to neighborhood trend reports and take note.
+If the open house you’re viewing is priced $50,000 more than another open house down the street, you’re likely looking at an overpriced home.

-Before heading out to open houses, make sure your buying agent completes a comparative market analysis.
-A CMA looks at homes sold within the past 6 months in a given neighborhood to help you better understand your prospective neighborhood’s price point.
+To prepare yourself for attending open houses, have your buying agent complete a comparative market analysis (CMA).
+A CMA looks at homes sold within the past 6 months in a specific neighborhood to help you better understand your prospective neighborhood’s price point.

 If the home you’re looking at is priced much higher than others nearby, it might be time to walk away.

 If other homes nearby are selling faster than the home you’re interested in, it could be a sign that the home is overpriced.

 Double check those comparable homes and their listing prices.
 It’s likely you’ll find homes in the local real estate market that are selling for less.